andreubotella/deno-simple-module-loader/README.md

 Things it doesn't plan to support (but hey, file an issue if it bugs you):

-- Any support at all for "bare" import specifiers (i.e. `"lodash"`, which aren't absolute or relative URLs).
-This means no support for import maps, or for Node.js's module resolution algorithm.
+- Any support at all for non-URL import specifiers (i.e. bare imports, like `"lodash"`), URL specifiers which are not supported in browsers (like Deno's `npm:` URL support), or any other mapping from the import specifier to the actual fetched URL (like import maps).
 - Blob URLs
 - Any support for transpiling modules (i.e. Typescript)
 - Custom network, authentication or TLS settings.
 (Though if there's significant